hazelcast/hazelcast-jet/site/docs/operations/docker.md

 docker run hazelcast/hazelcast-jet cat /opt/hazelcast-jet/config/hazelcast-jet.yaml
 ```

-## Image Variants
+## Docker Image Tags

-Since the Jet version 4.4, Hazelcast Jet docker images come in two
-different variants, these are:

-### Regular image: hazelcast-jet:<version>
+Similarly to available distributions, there are multiple images
+available for each Jet version.

+The image with a regular version number, e.g. {jet-version}, is
-This image includes all of the extension modules in its classpath.
-It is
+equivalent to the regular distribution.
+This image includes all of the
+extension modules in its classpath.
+It is prepared for everything to
-prepared for everything to work out-of-the-box.
-If you are unsure about
+work out-of-the-box.
+If you are unsure about what your needs are, you
-what your needs are, you probably want to use this one.
+probably want to use this one.

-### Slim image: hazelcast-jet:<version>-slim
+The image with the `-slim` suffix, e.g. {jet-version}-slim, is

-This image only includes Jet core engine and the minimal packages needed
+equivalent to the slim distribution.
+It only includes the Jet core
+engine and the minimal packages needed to run the Jet, and it does not
-to run the Jet.
-It does not contain any extension modules.
-It should be
+contain any extension modules.
+It should be used in situations where
-used in situations where size is a concern.
+size is a concern.

-## Build Custom Image from Our Slim Image
+## Build Custom Image from Slim Image

 You can build your custom image that contains a fine-grained set of Jet
 extension modules by using our slim image.
 You can achieve this by
-adding our extension modules one by one on the Dockerfile that takes the
+adding our extension modules one by one to the Dockerfile that takes the
 Jet slim image as a base.

 First, create a file named `Dockerfile` in an empty directory: